Mohun Bagan merges with ATK; to play as ATK-Mohun Bagan in next ISL

 Mohun Bagan will be rechristened ATK-Mohun Bagan from next season after the iconic club merged with ATK FC on Thursday by selling the majority stake to the owner of the two-time Indian Super League winners.
 The merged club will come into existence in June and will compete in the ISL 2020-21.
 The two sides will, however, play separately in the current I-League and ISL seasons.

+"Of course, Habas is coach for two years.
+We have not yet discussed all this.
+But (ATK's youth development head) Sanjoy Sen was also Mohun Bagan coach.
+We will see how it goes," he said when asked whether current Mohun Bagan coach Kibu Vicuna will part ways.
+The merger announcement came three days before Sunday's much-anticipated Kolkata derby against East Bengal.

+"This (derby) is on Sunday.
+We are all looking forward to it," he said.
+"Mohun Bagan is a legacy club, it has got history and tradition.
+And we are a group that used to dealing with legacies like Saregama, HMV, Spencers, CESC -- all 100-year-old companies.
+With folded hands and open arms, we welcome Mohun Bagan into the RPSG family.
+We are honoured that they are a part of the family," he said.

+Announcing the merger, Goenka said: "Personally, it's an emotional reunion for me as my father late R P Goenka was a member of Mohun Bagan.
 "The new football club will have brand names of ATK and Mohun Bagan.
-This move will see the two football clubs coming together into a new merged identity to compete in the rapidly growing professional Indian football landscape," a statement said.
-Goenka said the name of the merged club will be ATK-Mohun.
+This move will see the two football clubs coming together into a new merged identity to compete in the rapidly growing professional Indian football landscape."

-"We have decided the new club will be ATK-Mohun Bagan," he told PTI.
-He said the merger of two powerhouses from West Bengal holds an immense potential to take forward the rich football legacy of the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)